Validation and results of an approximate model for the stress of a Tokamak toroidal field coil at the inboard midplane: Overview of the approximate model

 \section{Overview of the approximate model}

-In this paper, we present the benchmarking, validation, and results of an approximate model for the stress and strain of the TF coil at the inboard midplane.
+In this paper, we present the verification, validation, and results of an approximate model for the stress and strain of the TF coil at the inboard midplane.
 This model has recently been implemented in the PROCESS fusion reactor systems code.
-In this paper, we only describe a broad overview of the model; for a detailed description and discussion see our companion paper\cite{kahn_derivation_2022} (in preparation), the documentation in the PROCESS CCFE GitLab server\cite{kahn_toroidal_nodate,swanson_axisymmetric_2021,swanson_formulae_2022} (requires access) or the writeup in the supplemental material.\footnote[1]{The digital data for this paper can be found in: [EDIT: TO ADD URL]}
+In this paper, we only describe a broad overview of the model; for a detailed description and discussion see our companion paper\cite{kahn_derivation_2022} (in preparation) or the writeup in the supplemental material.\cite{swanson_supplemental_2022}

-While the solution step of this model is 0D (a 3x3 matrix inversion), the model produces 1D profiles of stress and strain as a function of radius.
-In this sense the model can be described as a 0D solve, but producing 1D profiles.

 For a description of the previous TF coil stress model, which this model replaces, see Reference \cite{morris_implications_2015}.